idio-lang/DIPS/source/the-unix-shell/shells.rst

 course, a nod to :ref-author:`Stephen Bourne`'s `Bourne shell`_ (first
 released in 1979) created as a free software alternative and picking up a few features from elsewhere.
-You used to get a Bourne shell when you logged in as ``root`` on a (proprietary!)
+You used to get a Bourne shell when you logged in on a (proprietary!)
 Unix box.
 The Bourne shell was a replacement for :ref-author:`Ken Thompson`'s `Thompson shell`_ (introduced in the first version of Unix in 1971) which gave us our basic command orchestration syntax:

 .. code-block:: sh